MSoup/openai-tts-api/readme.md

 ## Prerequisites

 -   an AWS account
 -   permissions for Lambda, API Gateway and S3
 -   AWS CLI
 -   AWS SAM CLI
 -   Refer to the [AWS SAM Installation guide](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/prerequisites.html) for more details about

+*   For local invocation, Docker is also required

 ## Infrastructure